eclipse-archived/ceylon-lang.org/documentation/1.3/tour/functions.md

 <!--
-## Curry, uncurry and function composition
+Curry, uncurry and function composition:

 A method reference like `Float.times` is represented in "curried" form in Ceylon.
 I can write: